NewStrangeWorlds/FastChem/_sources/sections/input_output.rst.txt

 corresponding functions of the ``FastChem`` object class, this number can be adjusted for each of these numerical methods individually.
 The last parameter is optional and does not need to be present in the file.
-It contains the path to the file for an alternative basic element data file.
+It contains the path to an alternative basic element data file.
 If this parameter is not present, ``FastChem`` will use the standard set that is directly located in the ``FastChem`` source code (see previous section).